‘Gun Control’ Has Outlived Its Usefulness

 Tweaking the language around guns does not mean that liberals must meekly allow gun owners to lead the way on any kind of change, as David Brooks recently suggested.
 And it does not mean, as some Second Amendment defenders would have it, that gun-reform advocates must master the technical differences between an AR-15 and a Sig Sauer MCX to speak authoritatively.
 It simply means that there is no need to alienate the many Americans who might be receptive to what is generally a popular cause, but who fear — rationally or not — that some of their rights will be stripped away.

-In the aftermath of every mass shooting, liberal social media users invoke the case of Australia, where a slaughter at a Tasmanian elementary school in 1996 prompted the government to crack down on firearms, banning semiautomatic weapons and confiscating 650,000 weapons owned by private citizens.
+In the aftermath of every mass shooting, liberal social media users invoke the case of Australia, where a slaughter at a Tasmanian tourist site in 1996 prompted the government to crack down on firearms, banning semiautomatic weapons and confiscating 650,000 weapons owned by private citizens.
 But as Australian writer A. Odysseus Patrick wrote in the New York Times this weekend, “we Australians have a profoundly different relationship with weapons.
 Americans love guns.
 We’re scared of them.”

 This difference drives home the point that, in a way, it doesn’t matter if liberals’ ultimate goal is to ban all guns, because immediate, sweeping change is not a realistic possibility in America.
 Guns are simply too embedded into the culture, too much a fabric of everyday life for too many people.
 Progress will be incremental, slow, and frustrating.
 In other words, to call it “gun reform” isn’t merely a Luntz-like mischaracterization.
 It’s an accurate depiction of the policy stakes.

-Note: An earlier version of this post incorrectly claimed that the 1996 mass shooting in Tasmania happened at an elementary school.
-That was incorrect; it happened at a popular tourist site.